AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Neuro-Symbolic Friction Learning

 \subsubsection{Training in Simulation}

 Simulated environments offer a unique advantage for training neural networks from scratch.
 Unlike the real world, these environments simplify physical effects and provide precise, noiseless sensor measurements, making them ideal for initial training.
-To leverage this, our neuro-symbolic learning approach combines two distinct loss functions: a dynamics loss and a prior knowledge loss, as illustrated in \fref{fig:sim_training}.
+Our neuro-symbolic learning approach combines two loss functions: an acceleration loss and a prior knowledge loss.